vitorjrodrigues/vsss-otter-nipple/README.md

 # vsss-otter-nipple
 Joystick-based controller for VSSS-Bot.
 Inspired by vsss-bot original design and made using NippleJS by Yoann Monet.

-Very Small Socket Size robot firmware for the ESP8266.
+VSSS-Bot is our IEEE's Very Small Socket Size robot firmware for the ESP8266.

 Setup
 -----